bartczernicki/VectorMathAIOptimizations/README.md

 | CosineSimilarityVectors256Dimensions  | 1000                    | 0.0299 ms | 0.0000 ms | 0.0000 ms |     -76% |    0.2% |
 ```
 ## 4) Benchmark - Multithread
-Goal of this benchmark is to show that vector math calculations are independent, which means they are embarassingly parallelizable.
+Goal of this benchmark is to show that vector math calculations are independent, which means they are embarrassingly parallelizable.
 Leveraging multithreading on large vector sets can improve the performance dramatically of vector search.
 ```
 | Method                                           | NumberOfVectorsToCreate | Mean      | Error     | StdDev    | Ratio    | RatioSD |
 |------------------------------------------------- |------------------------ |----------:|----------:|----------:|---------:|--------:|-